SameerAlSahab/smali_patch/README.md

 #### 9. FIND_REPLACE

-Replaces all matching and unique titles and strings that exist in apk/jar.
+Replaces all matching values or lines in a .smali file

 ```
 FIND_REPLACE "Hello World" "Bye World"